andrewhall1124/startup/README.md

 # Notes from simon web-socket project

 Web-socket proved fairly simple, and I enjoyed learning how this key technology is so important for user to user communication.

+#Simon react

+This project was a lot to look at.
+I almost wish I had started learning react from the beginning of the semester.
+Biggest things I want to remembers are git and npm commands.